sosy-lab/benchexec/doc/table-generator.md

 as [described for benchexec](benchexec.md#starting-benchexec).

 The XML result files can be specified either by a local path or by a URL (e.g., HTTP or HTTPS).
+Note that if you want to view log files from HTTP(S) URLs in generated tables, you probably need to set the `Access-Control-Allow-Origin` HTTP header on the server to avoid problems with the cross-origin policy of the browser.

 You can give compressed (GZip and BZip2) as well as uncompressed XML result files to `table-generator`.
 Similarly, the log files for the runs can be present in a ZIP archive (which is the default for `benchexec`),